WillUHD/CourseResources/README.md

 # GPAResources
 Continuously updated course profile of SHSID's updated curriculums for the GPA Calculator app

-> [!WARNING]
+> [!note]
-> While the original [GPA Calculator](https://github.com/michelg10/GPA-Calculator) remains open source under the **GPL v3** license, the contents of this repository are strictly **PROPRIETARY** under my own license.
-ALL rights for this configuration profile are fully reserved.
-If you would like to fork, modify, or copy this code, notify me in advance with a separate agreement.
-Please reference the headers or the LICENSE file.
+> The contents of this repository are proprietary, all rights reserved.
+If you would like to fork, modify, or copy this code, notify me in advance.

 ### `./presets.plist`
 - This is the current course profile for SHSID's high school, and will be continuously updated